Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Introduction

 \subsection{Previous related work}

-Alternating projections has long history which can be traced back to John Von Neumann \cite{von1950functional}, where the alternating projection between two closed subspaces of a Hilbert space is guaranteed to globally converge to a intersection point of the two subspaces, if they intersect non-trivially.
+The alternating projection method has long history which can be traced back to John Von Neumann \cite{von1950functional}, where the alternating projection between two closed subspaces of a Hilbert space is guaranteed to globally converge to a intersection point of the two subspaces, if they intersect non-trivially.
 Aronszain \cite{aronszajn1950theory} proved that the rate of convergence is linear depending on the principal angle between the two subspaces.
 Bregman \cite{bregman1965method} extended the alternating projection onto subspaces to projection onto closed convex sets (POCS) with almost similar convergence guarantee.
 The convergence rate of POCS is known to be linear if the relative interiors of the two convex sets intersect to each other \cite{bauschke1993convergence}.
 See \cite{bauschke1996projection} for a comprehensive survey on POCS.
-Alternating projections has also been widely utilized when the sets do not intersect.
-It has been pointed out in \cite{boyd2003alternating} that alternating projections is convergent and converges to a pair of points in $\setX$ and $\setY$ that have Euclidean minimum distance when the two sets are closed convex sets.
+Alternating projection method has also been widely utilized when the sets do not intersect.
+It has been pointed out in \cite{boyd2003alternating} that the sequence generated by the alternating projection method is convergent and converges to a pair of points in $\setX$ and $\setY$ that have Euclidean minimum distance when the two sets are closed convex sets.